unibo-spe/spe-slides/content/03-internal-dsls/_index.md

 * Let's pick a `String` as indentation
-* The abstract domain uses a map to define attributes, but working with `Pair`s is not very clean: we convey a better meaning to what we are doing by relying on a `typealias Attribute`
+* The abstract domain uses a map to define attributes, but working with `Pair`s is not very clean: we convey the meaning better by relying on a `typealias Attribute`
 * `TextElement` is trivial to implement, it's just text

 ```kotlin